OpenZeppelin/compound-assets-listing/Process.md

 - Community member(s) handles back and forth to review that the info provided is correct and complete where required.

-## 3. [WIP] Risk analysis:
+## 3. Risk analysis:

 - The community checks the market risks of the asset based on available data, potentially using a scoring system that would need to be created.

-- Gauntlet is currently working on a risk assessment framework to be used at this stage as well.
+- Gauntlet provides a [market risk assessment framework](https://gauntlet.notion.site/gauntlet/Gauntlet-Market-Risk-Framework-for-Asset-Listings-on-Compound-de5a852131514f14a560be56b6e51419) to be used at this stage.

 ## 4. Tooling and simulations: